Mechamod/PISS/README.md

-# PISS
+# QIS
-### Python Image Selection Saver
+### Quick Image Selector

-Python Image Selection Saver is a program build with [PyQT5] that lets you sort out images you like of a collection in a quick way.
+QIS is a program build with [PyQT5] that lets you sort out images you like of a collection in a quick way.
 It's goal is to save a lot of time when browsing collections of images, like having thousands of images from the smartphone, but dont want to swipe each one in the gallery.

 ### Workflow
 The main workflow goes as follows: